 As the investor, you may submit your own petition for an EB-5 visa to USCIS.
 However, you will also have to submit a number of documents, records, and other vital paperwork before you may be granted approval.
 Many applications are denied the first time they are reviewed because of a lack of sufficient evidence to support the beneficiary’s application.

-Contact us today at 415-221-2345 for more information, to order your FREE copy of our EB-5 attorney investment guide, or to set up a consultation with an attorney.
-Our friendly and helpful staff is always ready to assist new clients—including an exclusive Chinese-speaking staff to serve our EB-5 clients in the Far East.
+Contact us today at 415-221-2345 for more information, to order your FREE copy of our EB-5 investment guide, or to set up a consultation with an EB-5 attorney.
+Our friendly and helpful staff is always ready to assist new clients—including an exclusive Chinese-speaking staff and lawyers to serve our EB-5 clients in the Far East.